api-platform/docs/core/file-upload.md

 ## Making a Request to the `/media_objects` Endpoint

 Your `/media_objects` endpoint is now ready to receive a `POST` request with a file.
-This endpoint accepts standard `multipart/form-data` encoded data, but not JSON data.
+This endpoint accepts standard `multipart/form-data`-encoded data, but not JSON data.
 You will need to format your request accordingly.
 After posting your data, you will get a response looking like this: